punpundada/cwwyh/README.md

-Welcome to [Your Cooking Website Name]
+Welcome to Cook With What You Have
 About

-Welcome to [Your Cooking Website Name] – your go-to destination for discovering and sharing delicious recipes!
+Welcome to Cook With What You Have – your go-to destination for discovering and sharing delicious recipes!
 Whether you're a seasoned chef or a kitchen novice, our platform is designed to inspire and simplify your culinary journey.
 Explore a vast collection of mouthwatering recipes, and take advantage of our unique feature that allows you to find recipes based on the ingredients you have at hand.
 Getting Started
 Browse Recipes